-Purpose
+Purpose of WACE

 The senior secondary certificate of education issued in Western Australia to Year 12 students who meet the specified requirements is the Western Australian Certificate of Education (WACE).
 The School Curriculum and Standards Authority, as a member of the Australasian Curriculum, Assessment and Certification Authorities (ACACA), has prepared a statement on the purpose of senior secondary certificates of education.